-If the subscriber private key needs to be re-keyed due to certificate revocation, the subscriber shall reapply for the certificate with HiPKI EV TLS CA. The RA shall perform subscriber identification and authentication for the certificate reapplication in accordance with the regulations in Sections 3.2, 3.3 and 3.4.
+If the subscriber's private key needs to be re-keyed due to certificate revocation, the Subscriber shall re-apply for the certificate with HiPKI EV TLS CA. The RA will identify and authenticate the Subscriber who re-apply for the certificate in accordance with the regulations in Sections 3.2, 3.3 and 3.4.